Peyton’s Corner

 Vegan Cinnamon Bread

-This is maybe my favorite AGS-safe dessert!
+This is may be my favorite AGS-safe dessert!
 My mom also makes it gluten-free so it’s safe for her and it’s just as good either way!
 We have it for everyday meals and holiday meals like Thanksgiving and Christmas!
 It is a great dish to share (people usually can’t tell it’s vegan or gluten-free!)

 Eating on the Road